dhhyi/travel-packlist/README.md

 The Angular build process is set up to build all languages and deploy them to the same location.
 The language switching is done by navigating to a different index.html.
-The script [`build-webapp.sh`](./build-webapp.sh) is used for building and merging the different localized apps into the same folder.
+The build process merges the different localized Angular apps into the same folder.

 ## Resources